How to install luxury vinyl plank flooring in any room with tips on how to easily cut vinyl plank flooring to fit perfectly around doorways.

-When it comes to decorating or doing a room makeover, I, like many of you…want to jump right in and get things done pronto!
-With years of experience though, I have learned that this is not always the best route.
+When it comes to home decorating or doing a room makeover, I, like many of you… want to jump right in and get things done pronto!
+For my studioffice, I did just that by laying a new floor the day after we moved into our house.

-…there are a few areas when I decorate that I know I need to do right away.
-They are walls and flooring, especially when it comes to wall-to-wall carpeting.
-I can live with old and outdated fixturing in the house as long as they are functional, but I have a hard time living with wall colors I don’t like and old wall-to-wall carpeting that is stained.
+I can live with old and outdated fixtures in the house as long as they are functional, but I have a hard time living with wall colors I don’t like and old wall-to-wall carpeting that is stained.
 The best time to change both are when there is no furniture in the room which was the case when we first moved into the house.

 When it came time to set up my studioffice in the lake house, (Still can’t believe we made this happen :-) I knew I needed flooring that would be easy to clean and maintain.
 As you know, I paint a lot, spill, and make a lot of creative messes.

-If you are not familiar with this type of flooring, it is flooring that is made to look like textured wood and that goes together in a snap…literally…each plank snaps into the next.
+If you are not familiar with this type of flooring, luxury vinyl plank flooring is made to look like wood and that goes together in a snap…literally…each plank snaps into the next.
 This type flooring is also known as a floating floor.
 The cork backing makes the ease of installation even easier since you do not have to put a liner down on the floor first.

 I bought the amount of flooring that I knew was needed to do the studioffice in the lake house.

 NuCore Waterproof Flooring comes in many colors, but I chose Gunstock Oak (it has a wood texture on the surface) since I like medium dark floors with white walls for my home’s interior.
 I also like that it has a casual look and texture like real wood.
 It is hypoallergenic, waterproof, and the cork backing is sound resistant.
 The best part though.. it is a DIY’ers dream since installing it is very easy.

 Before we put all the furniture in the room we ripped up the carpet the second night after we moved in.
 I say we, I mean Ed.
 I had Shingles and was in misery.
 Ed took on the project all by himself.
 He called me when he got to certain points so I could take photos of the steps for this post.